Boland Hall fire: Victims

 Three students died; Aaron Karol and Frank Caltabilota died of thermal injuries, and John Giunta died due to smoke inhalation.
 Two of the deceased were found in a lounge, and the third was found in a nearby room.
 Fifty-six students, police officers and firefighters were injured, four seriously enough to require lengthy hospital stays and rehabilitation.

 The three students who died were honored with bachelor's degrees at the Class of 2003 graduation ceremony.
 On anniversaries of the fire, the University hosts a memorial Mass in honor of the victims at the memorial installed near the dormitory.

 Aftermath

-As the dormitory where the fire occurred did not have sprinklers, they were installed in all dormitories on Seton Hall's campus in the summer of 2000.
+As the dormitory did not have sprinklers, they were installed in all dormitories on Seton Hall's campus in the summer of 2000.
 Shortly after the fire, New Jersey passed legislation that required all dormitories to have sprinklers within four years.
-On December 7, 2000, a trash fire erupted in Boland Hall, leading the student residents to a 3 hour evacuation.
-The fire, which was confined to a trash barrel on the first floor, was controlled by a sprinkler system installed since the original fire.
-There were no injuries reported.
-The fire was investigated by the Essex County Prosecutors Office.

 In 2017, US Senator Bob Menendez, US Representative Bill Pascrell, and US Representative Donald Payne Jr. joined safety advocates, local officials and University representatives to announce the Campus Fire Safety Education Act.
 Through the Act, higher education institutions could apply on their own or in collaboration with nonprofit fire safety organizations and public safety departments to receive funding to initiate, expand or improve fire safety programs on campus.